 - No hats or head coverings, unless you wear it daily for religious purposes.
 Your full face must be visible and your head covering cannot cast shadows on your face.

 - No eyeglasses worn

-As of November 1, 2016, eyeglasses may not be worn in photos unless in rare circumstances of medical necessity.
+Per the U.S. Department of State, eyeglasses may not be worn in photos unless in rare circumstances of medical necessity.
 In these rare circumstances, applicants should obtain a signed statement from a medical professional or health practitioner (such as a surgeon or ophthalmologist).
-For more information, please click the following link for the U.S. Department of State’s Official Notice.

 To see examples of acceptable and unacceptable photos, please visit the U.S. Passports & Travel Photo Examples page.